LeaveItToBeaver/LeaveItToBeaver/README.md

 | My Blogging Website | A platform for sharing my development journey, built with SvelteKit and Supabase. | In-Progress/Public |
 | HERD | The future of social media, focusing on user empowerment and data democratization. | In-Progress/Hidden |

-### Let's Connect!

-I'm always on the lookout for new challenges and collaborations.
-Feel free to explore my projects, and don't hesitate to reach out if you're interested in working together.

 [LinkedIn](https://www.linkedin.com/in/jason-beaver-0177651a3/) | [Email](mailto:jasonbeaverw99@gmail.com)